THEGUY3ds/OVERHAX-FORTNITE-AIMBOT/README.md

 # OVERHAX-FORTNITE-AIMBOT
 # ▼READ BELOW FOR UPDATE▼
-Latest version is v.0.1A check the bottom right corner for version info.
+Latest version is v.0.1A check the bottom right corner (IN THE PROGRAM) for version info.

 Download the latest version if you don't have version mentioned above here link: